tuwien-musicir/DeepLearning_Tutorial/README.md

 sudo pip install -r requirements.txt
 ```

-### Windows
+## Configure Keras to use Theano

-As we use Theano as the Deep Learning computation backend, but Keras is configured to use TensorFlow as the default on Windows, you have to change this in the `keras.json` configuration file which is in the `.keras` folder of the user's HOME directory:
+Since we use Theano as the Deep Learning computation backend, but Keras is configured to use TensorFlow by default, we have to change this in the `keras.json` configuration file which is in the `.keras` folder of the user's HOME directory.

+Copy the `keras.json` included in the `DL_Tutorial` to one of the following target directories (you can overwrite an existing file):

+* Windows: `C:\Users\<user>\.keras\`
+* Mac: `/Users/<user>/.keras`
+* Linux: `/home/<user>/.keras`

-Change these 2 lines to the following:
+An alternantive is to change these 2 lines in your `keras.json` file to the following:
 ```
 {
     "image_dim_ordering": "th",